-Changing your diet can lower your cataract risk.
+Changing your diet can lower your risk of cataracts.
 Antioxidants can help protect against and slow the progression of cataracts.
 Vitamin C has been found to reduce the risk of developing cortical and nuclear cataracts, while vitamin E has been associated with a decreased risk of nuclear cataracts as well.
 Multivitamins and supplements can be effective.

-The carotenoids lutein and zeaxanthin, found in green, leafy vegetables and eggs, can reduce the need for surgery and the risk for developing new cataracts.
+The carotenoids lutein and zeaxanthin are found in eggs, as well as in many fruits and vegetables.
+They can reduce the need for surgery and the risk for developing new cataracts.
 Foods to prevent cataracts include:

 - Kale: Contains lutein and zeaxanthin, as well as vitamin C and beta carotene, all of which are eye-healthy.

 - Sweet potatoes: A good source of beta carotene, which is converted to vitamin A in the body.